erming/shout/README.md

 Shout is a web IRC client that you host on your own server.

 __What features does it have?__
-- Multiple user support
+- Multiple user support.
-- Stays connected even when you close the browser
+- Stays connected even when you close the browser.
-- Connect from multiple devices at once
+- Connect from multiple devices at once.
-- Responsive layout — works well on your smartphone
+- Responsive layout — works well on your smartphone.
 - _.. and more!_

 __Ok, you caught my attention.
 I want to try it!__